 Illegal fishing is a recognised issue for fisheries management in South Australia (PIRSA 2009, 2011a, 2011b).
-Illegal fishing in the Central Zone Abalone Fishery was estimated to account for about 5 per cent of the total allowable commercial catch in 2013 (Mayfield et al. 2014).
+Illegal fishing in the Southern Zone Abalone Fishery was estimated to account for 118 kg meat weight (Mayfield et al. 2015).
 Illegal fishing is a recognised risk to the Rock Lobster Fishery, and PIRSA manage this issue through compliance (PIRSA 2011b).
 Illegal fishing impacts the economics of the Marine Scalefish fishery, particularly in regional communities (PIRSA 2011a).